rmavis/cms/local/specs/readme.md

 - content_path: which returns a string naming the directory where the content files based on the spec are stored
 - public_path: which returns a string naming the directory where the view files should be output
 - view_file: which returns the path (relative to `{root}/local/views`) to an ERB template that can render the spec's view
-- fields (for Content specs and Compound field types): which returns a hash specifying the names of types and names of member Fields and rules that apply both to those members and to itself.
+- fields (for Entry specs and Compound field types): which returns a hash specifying the names of types and names of member Fields and rules that apply both to those members and to itself.
 For example:
 ```
 def self.fields
     {